• Set of 3 Bruk textured glass plates designed by Drost for Zabkowice Glassworks, Poland, 1970s.

 SHIPPING & RETURNS

-All orders are securely packaged, insured, and shipped via DHL.
+All orders are securely packaged, insured, and shipped from Spain via DHL.
+Shipments include tracking and are delivered Monday to Friday.